 “I wonder what that dog eats,” said Winona, staring at Miles, as his people and fans danced around him.

 Each hound had a circle of two-leggeds around them, but Miles drew the most attention.
-My eyes scanned his white and brindle, thin but muscular body.
+He was white and brindle, thin but muscular.
 His skinny tail wiggled back and forth as he licked his man on the face.
 He barked and twirled, let out an excited whine as a hand offered the champion food.
 I smirked and began to pace back and forth through the yellow grass in between the two houses that made up the front of the alley.
 Winona arched a brow and her eyes followed me.

 “What are you doing?”